Maria Popova: Work as a writer

 Popova has written for The Atlantic, Wired UK, GOOD, The Huffington Post, and NiemanLab.

-In 2006, she began the blog Brain Pickings as an email sent each week to seven of her friends, now renamed The Marginalian.
+In 2006, she began the blog Brain Pickings as an email sent each week to seven of her friends.
+On October 22, 2021, the blog's 15th anniversary, Popova renamed it The Marginalian, writing that the original name had been an "ill-fitting" choice made by "a twenty-two-year-old immigrant in whose ear the tired puns and idioms of a non-native language rang fresh and full of wonder."
 Krista Tippett in On Being describes it as "[n]ow a website, Twitter feed, and weekly digest... cover[ing] a wide variety of cultural topics: history, current events, and images and texts from the past."
 It includes several sections and has graphics, photographs, and illustrations in addition to written content.
 As of December 2012, The Guardian was reporting that the blog had "1.2 million readers a month and 3m page views".
 Anne-Marie Slaughter describes Popova's blog as "like walking into the Museum of Modern Art and having somebody give you a customized, guided tour."

-Popova is also author of Figuring, published by Random House in 2019., and The Snail with the Right Heart: A True Story, published by Enchanted Lion Books in 2021, which is a story about science, the poetry of existence, and is "inspired by a beloved young human" in Popova's own life.
+Popova is also author of Figuring, published by Random House in 2019, and The Snail with the Right Heart: A True Story, published by Enchanted Lion Books in 2021, which is a story about science, the poetry of existence, and is "inspired by a beloved young human" in Popova's own life.
 She is co-editor of A Velocity of Being: Letters to A Young Reader, published by Enchanted Lion Books in 2018.
+Since 2017, Popova has also created and hosted The Universe in Verse, an annual charitable event at Pioneer Works in Brooklyn celebrating science through poetry, which she adapted into a 2024 illustrated book of the same title.

 In Figuring, which appeared at No. 5 on the New York Times bestseller list upon publication, Popova examines connections between a variety of scientists, writers, and artists, many of them women, and how they created meaning in their lives.
 Figuring won the 2019 Los Angeles Times Book Prize in the Science and Technology category.

 Side projects and partnerships

 In addition to running The Marginalian (formerly known as Brain Pickings), Popova has a number of side projects.
 She maintains a Twitter account, and a newsletter.
 In 2012, she created the "Literary Jukebox", a sub-site where she matches quotes from books with songs.
-"Music, for me, is an enormous trigger of mnemonic associations – of time, place, mood, emotion, the smell of fresh-cut grass behind your best friend’s house when you were 18 and first heard that song."
+"Music, for me, is an enormous trigger of mnemonic associations – of time, place, mood, emotion, the smell of fresh-cut grass behind your best friend's house when you were 18 and first heard that song."

 Popova also has various partnerships with prominent organizations.
 She is an MIT Futures of Entertainment Fellow.
 Additionally, Popova serves as the editorial director at the higher education social network Lore, run by Noodle.
 She edits Explore, a partnership site with the Noodle educational search company.